 Jehst - England | 8.5/10

 In 'England', the British MC paints a hauntingly vivid picture of his hometown as he points out societies ills over some grim and mournful production.
 The whole track has a '1984' vibe without really venturing into conspiracy theory territory.
+'An i still got love for the place where i'm livin, but right now there aint nothin great about Britain'

 [Had to remove download link]